 Offset from the stairs, so that part of the stair section is not adjacent to the landing edge

 Wider than the width of the stairs

 If the full width of one end of the stair section is not in contact with a single landing edge, you will need to resize either the stairs or the landing so that they meet perfectly.

 To create a correct connection between stairs and landing

 Open the plan in which you are encountering this Information message.

-Click the Select Objects button, then click on the stair section to select it and click the Open Object edit button.
+Click the Select Objects tool, then click on the stair section to select it and click the Open Object edit button.
 On the General panel of the Staircase Specification dialog, confirm that the stairs have the correct Section Width, then click OK.

 Select Edit> Snap Settings from the menu and make sure that Endpoint Snaps are enabled.